Benefits of Headless CMS vs a Traditional CMS

+Benefits of Headless CMS vs a Traditional CMS

+>

-- Headless CMS supports omni-channel architectures – Omnichannel can pose quite the challenge for marketers because they need to create iconic content that shines across all touchpoints.
+> Omnichannel can pose quite a challenge for marketers because they need to create iconic content that shines across all touchpoints.
 Instead of managing each channel separately, a headless CMS provides the ability to orchestrate a seamless experience that spans to all touchpoints maintaining consistency and relevance.
-These challenges are compounded by the rising number of digital touchpoints and languages marketers must update in such a short time span.
+These challenges are compounded by the rising number of digital touchpoints and languages marketers must update in such a short period.
 A headless CMS removes those common barriers.

+>

-Your up-front cost is diminished as well because you can start with smaller solutions and then build your way up versus starting with one BIG install.
+> Your up-front cost is diminished as well because you can start with smaller solutions and then build your way up versus starting with one BIG install.
 It’s best to start small and then scale up as you need to.

+>

-- Headless CMS is more scalable – Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create any downtime to your website or compromise it’s performance.
+> Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create any downtime to your website or compromise its performance.
 Your hosting options are unlimited with a headless CMS and deployment environments as well.

+>

-- Headless CMS is evergreen (always up to date) – A huge benefit of a true, headless, multi-tenant system is that its fully managed and upgraded for you.
+> A huge benefit of a true, headless, multi-tenant system is that it's fully managed and upgraded for you.
 This is a huge benefit because upgrading can often be a costly project, not to mention that it's not very fun either so your team will be very happy to hear this benefit!

+>

-- Headless CMS leads to better software architecture – A headless CMS provides a better software architecture.
+> A headless CMS provides better software architecture.
 A headless CMS is typically architected so that the CMS platform and the published content are separated.
 There are a huge number of benefits to this, including:

+>

-- Security: Access to the CMS is restructured internally within the organization, while content that is published outside is either approved for public consumption or can be secured/encrypted as required.
+> - Security: Access to the CMS is restructured internally within the organization, while content that is published outside is either approved for public consumption or can be secured/encrypted as required.

-- Scalability: Need to add more servers to prop up demand for a particular application?
+> - Scalability: Need to add more servers to prop up demand for a particular application?
 Simply spin up a new app server and point it to the content.